raspberrypi/usbboot/secure-boot-recovery5/README.md

-# Raspberry Pi 5 - secure boot - WORK IN PROGRESS
+# Raspberry Pi 5 - secure boot

-WARNING: THIS IS A BETA RELEASE AND COULD PERMENANTLY STOP YOUR PI FROM BOOTING.

 This directory contains the beta bootcode5.bin (recovery.bin) and a pre-release pieeprom.bin bootloader release.
 Older bootloader and recovery.bin releases do not support secure boot.